XanaGA/CrossOver/README.md

 | ARKitScenes       | `[point, rgb, referral]`      | `[point, rgb, referral]`            |    ❌                       |          ✅                |
 | MultiScan       | `[point, rgb, referral]`      | `[point, rgb, referral]`            |    ❌                       |          ✅                |

-> To run our demo, you only need to download generated embedding data; no need for any data preprocessing.
+> To run our scene retrieval demo, you only need to download generated embedding data; no need for any data preprocessing.
+Running the instance retrieval demo for 3RScan, MultiScan and ARKitScenes requires generating 'gt-projection-seg.npz', containing framewise 2D instance segmentation, as described in our dataset preprocessing instructions.

 # :film_projector: Demo

+## Scene Retrieval Demo

 This demo script allows users to process a custom scene and retrieve the closest match from the supported datasets using different modalities.
 Detailed usage can be found inside the script.
 Example usage below:

 ```bash